 Dehydration can affect your mental state and, for example, can cause: light headedness, headaches and reduced concentration levels.
 There are also physical symptoms including: tiredness, fatigue, cramps (sodium loss), sickness, diarrhoea and humidity.
 Excessive intake of caffeine (found in coffee, tea, chocolate), inadequate fluid replacement, excessive alcohol consumption and induced high sweat rates caused by a sauna or steam room can all increase the risk of dehydration.

 Electrolytes (sodium and potassium) need to be replaced after exercise to prevent an imbalance of these electrolytes which if not replaced can result in muscle cramps and stomach cramps.
 An example of a post exercise snack to replace these electrolytes is consuming a low fat cheese sandwich and a banana ‘washed down’ with a bottle of water.

 How Much Water Should I Drink?

-To assist with increasing fluid intake in the body eating foods with a high water content such as; fruits (berries, apples, oranges, melons) and a wide range of vegetables can help.
-These foods also provide energy from the natural sugar found in them, however it is recommended that consuming 2 litres of water throughout the day will be beneficial to aid recover and to reduce the symptoms of dehydration which may occur as a result of inadequate fluid intake.
+To assist with increasing fluid intake in the body eating foods with a high water content such as fruits (berries, apples, oranges, melons) and a wide range of vegetables can help.
+These foods also provide energy from the natural sugar found in them, however it is recommended that consuming 2 litres of water throughout the day will be beneficial to aid recovery and to reduce the symptoms of dehydration which may occur as a result of inadequate fluid intake.